anirudh2/ee267-vr/README.md

 Then, you are good to go!
 Enjoy the homework!
 The submission procedure is described in the homework document.

 # How to get the following homework (Homework 2~)
 Now, you should have this repository in your local machine.
 Before pulling the new homework, you need to make a commit of your change in your local repository.
-(It is also okay to freshly clone this repository to your machine.)
 For example, you can execute
 ```shell
 git add --all